anuket-project/anuket-specifications/doc/tech/usecases.md

 Out of Scope

--	The API that can be exposed to 3rd party application developer.
+-	APIs exposed to 3rd party applications.
 -	The Architecture of VNF/CNF ( CNTT Guideline only).
 -	Exact location of Edge deployment will vary by Operator.
 -	latency may be vary based on operator transmission type (Microwave,Fixed),a well Transmission network reachability and architecture (Backhaul,front haul, Mid haul).